 - Community Support: Will the local community embrace a wind or solar farm?
-We know that in order to be successful, we must develop strong relationships and be a good neighbor in the communities in which we operate.
+We know that in order to succeed, we must develop strong relationships and be a good neighbor in the communities in which we operate.

-A carefully planned lease or easement agreement is the foundation of win-win-win deals between our company and landowners.
+A carefully planned lease or easement agreement is the foundation of win-win deals between our company and landowners.
 We listen closely to landowners and carefully craft agreements to address their concerns.

-We have decades of experience with construction finance, term loans, and highly structured equity investment.
-This ensures that once development is complete, we can move efficiently into construction and then operations, assured that the capital is there to purchase equipment and pay to construct the project.
+We have decades of experience with construction finance, term loans, and highly structured equity investments.
+This ensures that once development is complete, we can move efficiently into construction and then operations, assured that the capital is there to purchase equipment and construct the project.

-Orion is not affiliated with any wind turbine or solar panel manufacturer.
+Orion is not affiliated with any solar panel or wind turbine manufacturer.
 This independence, coupled with our experience working with all major manufacturers, allows us to select the most competitive, reliable, and technically suitable generating equipment for each project.
-We also have extensive experience negotiating engineering and construction contracts with the contractors who will ultimately prepare the site and install the power generation and transmission facilities.
+We also have extensive experience negotiating engineering and construction contracts with the contractors who will ultimately prepare the site and install the renewable energy project.

 We’d love to hear from you, answer your questions and discuss possible projects.